OpenScienceLabs/grant-proposals/scicookie/psf-grant-report-2024-01.md

 - General Feedback _Anything else you want to say that didn't fit in anywhere else?_

+  Thanks to PSF for the grant we received, it has allowed us to acquire new knowledge and in turn contribute by learning, it has given us the impetus and encouragement to share our knowledge and improve every day.

 [*] This time was extended because the activities required study time from the participants.